Cluster-Randomized Trials with Cross-Cluster Interference: Introduction

+In practice, cluster construction is {\em ad hoc}. \cite{homan2016effect} utilize a ``traveling salesman algorithm,'' essentially an unsupervised learning method.
+More commonly, researchers use administrative divisions \citep[e.g.][]{egger2022general} or manually partition the study region \citep[e.g.][]{moulton2001design}. \cite{binka1998impact} study a malaria trial conducted in Northern Ghana, noting that, ``Where possible, small paths or road were used to delineate the clusters.
+However, in most cases, the cluster boundaries did not correspond to natural barriers.''
+We contribute to the literature by providing formal justification for constructing clusters using $k$-medoids, a well-known unsupervised learning algorithm.

 We study CRTs under a design-based framework, as in \cite{hudgens2008toward}, \cite{imai2009essential}, and \cite{schochet2022design}, among others.
-Unlike these papers, we do not assume partial interference, so we formulate standard estimands slightly differently.
-Our work relates to a growing literature on causal inference under more complex forms of interference \citep[e.g.][]{hu2022switchback,savje2023causal,xu2023difference}.
+Unlike these papers, we do not assume partial interference and therefore require a different formulation of standard estimands.

-From a theoretical standpoint, our work is most closely related to \cite{leung2022rate}.
-He studies designs in which all units in treated clusters are treated in order to target the global average treatment effect (GATE), which compares average potential outcomes under the counterfactuals in which all or no units are treated.
-For analytic tractability, he assumes clusters are squares with identical areas.
-This paper builds on and extends his techniques to address practical questions in the CRT literature that have received little formal attention, including what are the gains from excluding boundary units from estimation and how should clusters more realistically be constructed to mitigate interference.
-Rather than partitioning the region into equally sized squares, we utilize unsupervised learning to construct clusters in a manner that adapts to the spatial distribution of units.

-We study conventional two-stage randomized designs because we target standard CRT estimands.
-Unlike the GATE, the direct and indirect effects we study enable us to separate treatment and spillover effects.
-Leung proposes an estimator for the GATE that compares units that are well surrounded by only treated units to those well surrounded by only control units, and we generalize this idea to construct our estimators.
-His variance estimator is not guaranteed to be non-negative in finite sample or asymptotically conservative without additional conditions imposed on the superpopulation.
-We propose a new variance estimator that avoids both problems.

-We prove our results under general assumptions on the metric space, allowing for ``infill-increasing'' settings in which the number of units is of larger asymptotic order than the volume of the study region.
-All existing theoretical work on spatial interference assumes the increasing-domain setting where they are of the same order \citep{faridani2023rate,leung2022rate,wang2023design}.
-The infill-increasing framework accommodates ``dense'' settings such as that of \cite{sur2009cluster}.
+Our work is most closely related to \cite{leung2022rate}.
+He studies designs targeting the global average treatment effect (GATE) in which clusters are squares in $\R^2$ with identical areas.
+We consider a more general set of estimands and richer designs that may utilize unsupervised learning to construct clusters.
+Also, to accommodate denser spatial settings, we consider ``infill-increasing'' asymptotics in which the number of units is of larger asymptotic order than the volume of the study region.
+Finally, we propose new standard errors that are asymptotically conservative without restrictions on the superpopulation.